apollographql/runtime-testing-framework/docs/src/framework/file-providers.md

 #### `graph_id`

-The Apollo graph ref to pull an offline license for.
+The Apollo graph id to pull an offline license for.

 ## Relative Path